 Senate Sub. for HB 2055 requires the Board of Pharmacy to establish standards and requirements for the issuance and maintenance of registration for third-party logistics providers and for outsourcing facilities engaged in the compounding of sterile drugs.
 Those rules and regulations must address, among other topics, that the personnel employed by persons registered to operate as third-party logistics providers or outsourcing facilities have appropriate education and experience to assume responsibility for compliance with state registration requirements.
 The bill also requires the Board to adopt rules and regulations to restrict the tasks a pharmacy technician may perform prior to passing any required examinations and to govern proper compounding practices and distribution of compounded drugs by pharmacists and pharmacies.
 (Rules and regulations regarding third-party logistics provider registration fees were heard at the October 24, 2017, meeting.
-Rules and regulations regarding pharmacy technicians and compounding of drugs were heard March 5, 2018.)
+Rules and regulations regarding pharmacy technicians and compounding of drugs were heard March 5, 2018.
+Rules and regulations regarding third-party logistics provider 8, 2019.)